-The Philippines has a handful of organisations and trade unions for journalists or media workers, but few with a strong national presence.
-Some associations have individual journalists as members, as in the case of the National Union of Journalists of the Philippines (NUJP), National Press Club of the Philippines (NPC) and Economic Journalists Association of the Philippines (EJAP).
-Some have outlets or firms as members, such as the Philippine Press Institute (PPI), an association of newspapers and also one of the oldest professional media organisations, Kapisanan ng Brodkaster ng mga Brodkaster ng Pilipinas (Association of Philippine Broadcasters - KBP), and College Editors Guild of the Philippines (CEGP) for college publications.
+The Philippines has a handful of journalists’ or media workers’ organisations and trade unions, but few with a strong national presence.
+Some associations have individual journalists as members, as in the case of National Union of Journalists of the Philippines (NUJP), National Press Club, and Economic Journalists Association of the Philippines.
+Some have outlets or firms as members, such as the Philippine Press Institute (PPI), an association of newspapers and also one of the oldest professional media organizations, ‘Kapisanan ng Brodkaster ng mga Brodkaster ng Pilipinas’ or KBP (Association of Philippine Broadcasters), and College Editors Guild of the Philippines (CEGP) for college publications.

 Other associations adopt a monitorial and regulatory rather than an advocate role, as in the case of KBP.
-The KBP, with 121 member broadcast stations and corporations, established its "own system of self-regulation and standards for radio and television stations in the country" (2016).
+The KBP, with 121 member broadcast stations and corporations, established its ‘own system of self-regulation and standards for radio and television stations in the country’ (2016).